General Child Neurology

 Perivascular small clusters of lymphoid cells were seen around few cortical vessels and were also scattered in the parenchyma.
 Astrogliosis was focally seen in the white matter, although less pronounced than in the cortex.
 Chaslin gliosis was present with focal moderate accentuation.
 These abnormalities were most prominent in the central operculum and orbital frontal cortex.
 These histopathologic findings are consistent with a diagnosis of Rasmussen encephalitis.

 Hospital course.
 The child recovered and was discharged to a rehabilitation center.
-He has been seizure-free since surgery, which is now over two years.
-At six months of follow up, the child was alert, playful, oriented, and well articulated with speech.
+At 6 months of follow-up, the child was alert, playful, oriented, and articulated clearly during speech.
 He was able to walk unsupported (with leg braces).
-His power in the left upper limb was 4+/5, though the fine movements in the fingers were weak.
+He had left hemiplegia with fair strength in the proximal left upper limb, though the fine movements in the fingers were weak.
+He remained seizure-free at 2 years after surgery.

 Comment.
-Rasmussen encephalitis is of unknown etiology and is characterized by severe focal epilepsy associated with progressive neurologic deterioration and poor response to AEDs.
-Surgery is currently the best treatment to completely stop seizures and prevent epilepsy-induced intellectual deterioration.
+Rasmussen encephalitis is of unknown etiology and is characterized by severe drug-resistant focal epilepsy associated with progressive unilateral cerebral atrophy and concurrent neurologic deterioration.
+In patients with right hemispheric (nondominant) Rasmussen encephalitis with hemiparesis related to the disease, disconnective hemispherectomy is currently the best treatment to completely stop seizures.

-Uncontrolled seizures, especially during infancy and early childhood from symptomatic etiologies, have a dramatically severe adverse impact on the developing brain.
-This leads to arrested or delayed neurologic development and a high probability of behavioral and psychiatric disabilities (140; 93; 132).
-Termed catastrophic or epilepsy-induced encephalopathy, this process is irreversible, and it is responsible for the major permanent morbidity of early onset therapy-resistant seizures in children.
-Among specialists who treat pediatric epilepsy patients, consensus is that early therapeutic intervention, such as resective neurosurgery, is critical in infants and young children to prevent developmental arrest or regression (31; 60).
-Emerging clinical data in surgical cohorts support this concept (36; 63; 50; 62; 69; 141; 89).
-This concept assumes that early complete seizure control should lead to long-term psychosocial benefits and improve quality of life as children mature (120; 24; 40).
+The primary goal of epilepsy surgery is to achieve seizure freedom or reduce seizure burden.
+Improvement in cognition and other developmental aspects following surgery is unclear.
+Uncontrolled seizures, especially during infancy and early childhood, have a dramatically severe adverse impact on the developing brain.
+This leads to arrested or delayed neurologic development and a high probability of behavioral and psychiatric disabilities (144; 97; 137).
+However, the most important determinant of the developmental disability after surgery is preoperative developmental status.
+Timely management of epilepsy can potentially halt the trajectory of developmental decline, empowering the child to reclaim developmental momentum unhindered by the disruptions caused by seizures (24; 59).
+Emerging clinical data in surgical cohorts support this concept (29; 62; 44; 61; 70; 146; 90).
+This concept assumes that early complete seizure control should lead to long-term psychosocial benefits and improve quality of life as children mature (125; 17; 33).
 Hence, with the presently available clinical information, most experts advocate that early seizure control should improve cognitive, behavioral, psychiatric, and seizure outcomes in children with refractory epilepsy.
-This concept is supported by emerging clinical data in surgical cohorts (138; 79; 110; 123).
+This concept is supported by emerging clinical data in surgical cohorts (142; 80; 115; 128).

 Another important consideration in deciding the timing for surgery in children is developmental cerebral cortical plasticity.
-The pediatric brain is capable of significant reorganization of neurologic function, including language, after insult and surgery (32; 34; 135).
-In most children, developmental cerebral cortical plasticity reduces the anticipated neurologic deficits following resective surgery, and these factors are important when evaluating pediatric patients for surgery.
+The pediatric brain is capable of significant reorganization of neurologic function, particularly language, after brain injury or surgery (25; 27; 140).
+In young children, developmental cerebral cortical plasticity reduces the anticipated neurologic deficits following resective surgery, and these factors are important when evaluating pediatric patients for surgery.
+Expedited epilepsy surgery prior to drug resistance has been suggested as there is emerging experimental evidence that brain network dysfunction exists at the onset of epilepsy and continuing dysfunctional activity could exacerbate network perturbations, contributing to the comorbidities associated with epilepsy (49).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Chivukula of the David Geffen School of Medicine at UCLA has no relevant financial relationships to disclose.
+Dr. Patil of Children's Mercy Hospital has no relevant financial relationships to disclose.

-Dr. Fallah of the David Geffen School of Medicine at UCLA has no relevant financial relationships to disclose.
+Dr. Naduvil Valappil of Cleveland Clinic has no relevant financial relationships to disclose.

 See ProfileJohn M Stern MD